 How natural gas is made and delivered to your home

-You already know that dinosaurs roamed the earth millions of years ago.
+- You already know that dinosaurs roamed the earth millions of years ago.

-When the dinosaurs and the plants they ate died, the remains were buried under many layers of rock and soil.
+- When the dinosaurs and the plants they ate died, the remains were buried under many layers of rock and soil.

-Just like electricity, natural gas has to travel a long way to get to your home.
-The gas that heats your home or cooks your food might have come from thousands of miles away.
+- Just like electricity, natural gas has to travel a long way to get to your home.
+The gas that heats your home or cooks your food might have come from thousands of miles away!

-Here's how natural gas gets to your house:
+How natural gas gets to your house:

-- Natural gas companies drill thousands of feet into the earth and use big wells and pumps to bring it to the surface.
+- To bring it to the surface, natural gas companies drill into the earth.
+They use big wells and pumps to bring the gas to the surface.

 - Those pipes connect to the meter outside your house, which measures how much natural gas your family uses.